isenguo/MG/content/authors/admin/_index.md

   - name: Korean
     percent: 25

+# Awards.
+#   Add/remove as many awards below as you like.
+#   Only `title`, `awarder`, and `date` are required.
+#   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
+awards:
+  - title: Fermat Contest top 25%
+    date: '2012'
+    awarder: University of Waterloo
+awards:
+  - title: Euclid Contest top 25%
+    date: '2013'
+    awarder: University of Waterloo

 ---

 I am currently an assistant professor at Zhengzhou University, my research area includes AI-human interaction, and supply chain operations based on empirical methods.